jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 ```
 ![image](https://github.com/user-attachments/assets/f656cbc0-6e4e-4488-a8e9-9da4a6b14e01)   ![image](https://github.com/user-attachments/assets/8bfa8a5e-c4f8-4ddf-9cbd-2deed717ae60)

 There were no further issues I found.
-With the data cleaning complete, I could start analyzing the data.

-## Insights

-### Question #1: Who are each department's top five performers for the last three years?

-Since I wanted to return the names of the top performers, I decided to create a view that combines the Employee and PerformanceRating tables.
+With the data cleaning complete, I decided to create a View that combined the Employee and PerformanceRating tables in order for simpler analysis.

 ```sql
 -- Create View for Employee and PerformanceRating tables --